How to Apply | FAQs | Grant-writing Advice | Apply

 What is the best way to answer the questions about our production and post-production plan, schedule and needs?

 Tell us your timeline as specifically as possible.
 Tell us about your collaborators, briefly.
-(We don’t need bios, just that an editor is on board, or a DOP, or whatever is crucial).
+(We don’t need bios, just that an editor is on board, or a DP, or whatever is crucial).
 And most importantly, relate your answer to the grants for which you are applying.
 If you are seeking a cash grant, what will the cash be spent on?
 If you are seeking an equipment or service grant, how will the grant serve your project specifically?

 I am making a fiction film using an improvisational technique, so I can’t provide the story yet – or –– I am making a non-fiction film using an observational technique, so I can’t provide the story yet . . . so how can I best tell you about the film I am making?